mit-acl/mader/Readme.md

 bash mader/install_and_compile.sh
 ```

 The [bash script](https://github.com/mit-acl/mader/blob/master/install_and_compile.sh) will install [NLopt v2.6.2](https://nlopt.readthedocs.io/en/latest/), [CGAL v4.12.4](https://www.cgal.org/), [GLPK](https://www.gnu.org/software/glpk/) and other ROS packages (check the script for details).
+It will also download the repo and compile it.
 This bash script assumes that you already have ROS installed in your machine.

 ### Running Simulations